Generalized Stokes laws for active colloids and their applications: Iterative solution for generalized friction tensors

 The expansion of the velocity in this basis has been given in the main text.
 The orthogonality of the basis functions can be used to obtain the expansion coefficients in terms of surface integrals of traction and velocity as \cite{ladd1988,ghose2014irreducible}

 The coefficients of the traction and velocity are tensors of rank $l$ and can be written as irreducible tensor of rank $l,$ $l-1$ and $l-2$ \cite{singh2015many}.
-We, now, write the following irreducible decomposition of traction and velocity coefficients\cite{brunn1976effect,singh2015many,schmitz1980force},
+The decomposition of traction and slip coefficients is given as \cite{brunn1976effect,singh2015many,schmitz1980force}

-We, first, need to evaluate the matrix elements of linear system in Eq.~(\ref{eq:linear-system}).
-The expressions for the matrix elements $\boldsymbol{G}_{ij}^{(l,\,l')}$ and $\boldsymbol{K}_{ij}^{(l,\,l')}$ in the linear system are given in terms of $\mathbf{G}$ and its derivatives \cite{singh2015many},